 With the correctly prescribed orthotic, harmful joint stresses can be reversed, allowing affected tissues to heal and joint function to be improved.
 In this way the orthotic provides both primary treatment and preventative care by working to restore normal function and range of motion to your big toe.

 In order to best improve function of your big toe joints, research has shown that orthotics must be made from non-weightbearing casts of your feet with the foot held in the position that provides the best function of the big toe joint.
 In addition, the orthotic itself must conform very close to the arch of the foot.
 This is called a “total-contact orthotic“.

 Proper orthotics can be the most effective way to treat big toe pain and prevent surgery.
 Because hallux rigidus gets worse over time you should not wait to be evaluated.
 For a complete evaluation of whether orthotics can help your big toe problem, make an appointment today to see us in our Seattle office.

-Surgery: In cases that do not respond to conservative measures, we may recommend surgery.
-At the Foot and Ankle Center of Washington surgery is always a last resort, but there are times where it is necessary for pain relief.
-There are a few common surgeries that are performed depending on the degree of arthritic changes.
-Removal of the bone spurs, joint fusion, and complete joint replacement can be performed.
-These procedures are not without risks and often the disease continues to progress after a temporary period of pain relief.
+These procedures are not without risks and, except for fusion, the disease often continues to progress after a temporary period of pain relief.
 Also, operative measures performed on one foot may cause problems on the other foot due to the extra load.
 We will provide you with complete and detailed information so that you can make an informed decision.